 Grade Appeals.
 In the event that, after consulting with the instructor, the student is not satisfied that a grade has been assigned fairly, the student may write an explanation of why he or she believes the grade assigned is not justified.
 The student gives this statement to the instructor, who may decide that the explanation warrants a reconsideration of the grade assigned.
 If the instructor decides not to change the assigned grade and discussion with the student does not result in the student's agreement with this decision, the instructor asks the department chair to review the procedures for determining grades in the course, the student's request, and the instructor's response to it.
 The faculty member provides a written statement to the department chair about why the original grade is valid.
 Should the chair of the department determine that no lapse in procedure has occurred and that full attention has been given to the explanation by the instructor, the matter is closed.
-The chair of the department determine that the procedure was not properly followed or that additional attention to the explanation is warranted, the chair discusses the situation with the instructor or the chair may obtain additional evaluations of the student's work.
+The chair of the department communicates this decision to the student and the instructor.
+Should the chair of the department determine that the procedure was not properly followed or that additional attention to the explanation is warranted, the chair discusses the situation with the instructor or the chair may obtain additional evaluations of the student's work.
 These evaluations may be requested from colleagues within the Faculty whose knowledge and expertise are appropriate to a review of the student's work.
 Having completed this additional evaluation, the chair's determination about the grade closes the matter.
 The chair of the department communicates this final decision to the student, the instructor, and the Associate Dean of Academic Affairs.